Last Updated: 30/08/2021

 If your IBD team have discussed that you may be starting immunosuppressive treatment then you should see your GP / travel clinic and get an update/ booster of all your vaccinations before you start treatment3.

-Live vaccines- contain a version of the living bacteria that has been weakened in the lab so it can’t cause disease.
-They “teach” the immune system and give a strong antibody response.
+Live vaccines - contain a living version of a bacteria that has been weakened in the lab so it can’t cause disease.
+They “teach” the immune system to watch out for an infection and give a strong antibody response.

 People with weakened immune systems, such as those on immunosuppressive medication, cannot have live vaccines.

-Inactive vaccines- The disease-causing bacteria has been killed in a lab and are safe to use in people with weakened immune systems.
+Inactive vaccines - The disease-causing bacteria has been killed in a lab and the vaccine is safe to use in people with weakened immune systems.

 |Measles, mumps and rubella (MMR)|